sunny-chung/hello-http/doc/features/ssl-configuration.md

 ## Additional Trusted CA Certificates

 Additional to the default trusted CA certificates, custom ones can be imported to verify the server identities.
-Currently, the accepted format is only DER.
+Currently, the accepted formats are:
+- DER
+- PEM containing only one certificate

 A DER certificate can be converted from a PEM certificate using OpenSSL:
 ```
 openssl x509 -in cert.pem -out cert.der -outform DER
 ```